TrainWeb.org Facebook Page

 Map: Ba 34 G 11 Topographic Maps

-southwest leg 2016 Until about 1980 the southwest leg of the Fulton Junction wye had connected on the left; rusty rails continue to hide in the brush.
-If someday needed again, behind the photographer the leg could be reconnected with the new alignment, however there will not be sufficient room to restore the wye's northeast leg that had connected with Western Maryland.
+southwest leg 2016 Until about 1980, the southwest leg of the Fulton Junction wye had connected on the left; rusty rails continue to hide in the brush.
+If someday needed again, the leg could be reconnected behind the photographer with the new alignment, however there will not be sufficient room to restore the wye's northeast leg that had connected with Western Maryland.

 Amtrak has swapped out the incandescent bulbs in these signals for LEDs.
-There is a downside to LEDs: they do not generate enough heat to melt snow, so are at risk of being obscured by a snowstorm.
-As a group these remind me of the glowing green blob in The Andromeda Strain.
+There is a downside to LEDs: they do not generate enough heat to melt snow so are at risk of being obscured by a snowstorm.
+As a group, these remind me of the glowing green blob in The Andromeda Strain.

 Lafayette Avenue